Art Presentations by Wendy Evans

 (single talk or 3-part series)

-Come and see my etchings!
 Prints have intrigued us since the first woodcuts.
-Since prints have their own particular aesthetics, artists from the fifteenth century to today have explored the visual possibilities of printmaking.
-We'll talk about how different prints are made and look at a rich variety of fine artworks from inventive printmakers such as Albrecht Durer, Rembrandt, Kathe Kollwitz and Mary Cassatt.
+Artists from the 1400s to today explored the varied aesthetic possible in printmaking.
+We'll explore how prints are made while looking at a rich variety of fine artworks from inventive printmakers such as Albrecht Durer, Rembrandt, Goya, Kathe Kollwitz, Edvard Munch, and Mary Cassatt.

-This is the first in a series to be offered over the next few years looking at the best art to be seen in public places and museums in cities around the world.
+This series of talks looks at the best art to be seen in public places and museums in cities around the world.
 You will enjoy the images presented whether you are looking for ideas for a future visit, want to remember past joys, or just sample the best art the world has to offer.

 Since I grew up in the Tate, the Victoria and Albert and the National Gallery in England, the series begins with highlights from these and other less well known collections in London.